Pneumonia - adults (community acquired)

 - A fungus called Pneumocystis jiroveci can cause pneumonia in people whose immune system is not working well, especially people with advanced HIV infection.

-- Viruses, such as the flu virus, are also a common cause of pneumonia.
+- Viruses, such as the flu virus, and most recently SARS-CoV-2 (which causes COVID-19), are also common causes of pneumonia.

 Risk factors that increase your chance of getting pneumonia include: